MAGame2025/VillainMan/LevelDesign.md

 **Level 1 – Medium City**

-A small city district designed to give the player their first true gameplay expirience.
+A small city district designed to give the player their first true gameplay experience.

 might all take place at one military camp/ police station.